 Save and close the file when you are finished.

-In the above guide, you learned how to backup and restore MongoDB database with mongodump and mongorestore command line utility.
+The above guide taught you how to backup and restore the MongoDB database with the mongodump and mongorestore command line utility.
 I hope these tools will help you to perform your day-to-day process.

-If you don't want to manage this check out our MongoDB Backup Solution
+If you do not want to manage this, check out our MongoDB Backup Solution